Last Updated on

 1. Fights Dandruff: As you might already know, hair loss and dandruff often go together.
 This is because the dead skin cells block your follicles, resulting in hair fall.
 Interestingly, ginger has strong antimicrobial properties that help to fight dandruff.

-2. Prevents Hair Loss: A fresh ginger root contains vitamins, magnesium, phosphorous, and potassium.
+2. Prevents Hair Loss: A fresh ginger root contains vitamins, magnesium, phosphorus, and potassium.
 These supply your hair follicles with nourishment, making them much stronger as well as inhibiting hair loss.